BabakAkbari/Slither.io-AI/README.md

 You will be asked to setup a password for your vnc enviroment.
 By default the password `secure` is hardcoded.
 You can change it whenever you want.
-Now your vncserver is ready.
-You can use a vncclient software with the given password to view the following screen.
+Now your vncserver is ready and you can use any vncclient software with the given password to view the following screen.
 <img src="http://s6.picofile.com/file/8389207684/Screenshot_from_2020_02_24_22_33_30.png">